cpraveen/cfdlab/vtk/README.md

 c++ gmsh.cc
 ./a.out
 ```
 This outputs a vtk file in unstructured format.
+Open it in Visit.